ibm-cloud-docs/ContinuousDelivery/responsibilities_cd.md

 * You cannot back up and restore Tekton pipelines.
 * You cannot back up and restore pipelines that use pipeline private workers.
-* Eclipse Orion {{site.data.keyword.webide}} workspaces are not included in the copied toolchain.
 * Pipeline logs and artifacts are not included in the copied toolchain.
 * Tool configuration secrets that are stored in Key Protect or HashiCorp Vault are not included in the copied toolchain.
 * {{site.data.keyword.DRA_short}} data is not included in the copied toolchain.